nliulab/ShapleyVIC/README.md

 importance.
 This issue is not present in this demo, but may be observed in clinical data.

-This step can be time consuming.
+This step can be time consuming and may take a few hours.
 Users are recommended to reduce run time by allocating multiple cores to enable parallel computing, using the `n_cores` parameter.
 Note that users should not specify more than `n-1` cores for a computer with `n` cores.
 Users are also recommended to